michaelkourlas/voipms-sms-client/README.md

 ## Installation ##

-The standard version of the application uses closed-source Firebase libraries to support push notifications and facilitate crash reporting and analytics, among other purposes.
+The standard version of the app uses closed-source Firebase libraries to support push notifications and facilitate crash reporting and analytics, among other purposes.
 A version of the application that is completely open source is available from F-Droid.